Jiale6523/DS440-project/README.md

 We designed the front-end and back-end based on this model.
 The project includes the front-end and back-end developed based on JavaScript.
 Make sure you have JavaScript-related components in your environment before use.

 Please follow the steps below to start
+1. Unzip the file Wine predict; the file is a bit large; please be patient.
-1. Activate the backend
+2. Activate the backend
   cd .\backend\
     pip install -r requirements.txt
     python app.py